Skip to main content

 IV — Transparency

-A system must present itself honestly to the people it serves.
-Its rules, its logic, and its actions must be legible to those it affects.
+A system must present itself honestly to the people it affects.
+Its rules, its logic, and its actions must be legible to those it touches.

 A system that cannot explain itself to the people it serves has no legitimate authority over them.